 The development and application of physical techniques to study biological systems requires training in disciplines that have been traditionally divided into separate departments.
 To foster the development of a fully integrated research training program, the Institute of Molecular Biophysics was constructed in 1962 with funds from the Atomic Energy Commission, the National Institutes of Health, and the State of Florida.
 In this institute, students, post-doctoral fellows, and faculty associated with different departments share expertise and lab space.
 It is within this unique environment that the Molecular Biophysics Graduate Program is centered.

 Application for admission to the Molecular Biophysics graduate program is made through the University Office of Admissions using an online application and routed to the Program Coordinator.
 The admissions committee will consider all applicants with a strong background in any areas of physical, biological science, chemistry, mathematics, or engineering studies with a demonstrated aptitude for quantitative analysis and problem solving.
 All applicants must meet the minimum criteria of a 3.0 undergraduate grade point average (GPA) in all upper-division undergraduate coursework and provide three current letters of recommendation from individuals who are able to assess the applicant's academic and research potential.
-Successful applicants typically score above 153 on the Verbal portion and above 154 on Quantitative portion of the GRE (Graduate Record Examination) or have a combined score of at least 1100 total Verbal and Quantitative combined using the previous scoring system.
-We do not have a minimum GRE score for admission, but applicants with lower GRE scores need to have strong research backgrounds, a GPA >3.2 on upper division courses, and excellent letters of recommendation.
-The GRE Subject test is not required.
+Successful applicants typically score above 153 on the Verbal portion and above 154 on Quantitative portion of the GRE (Graduate Record Examination) or have a combined score of at least 307 total Verbal and Quantitative combined.
+We do not have a minimum GRE score for admission, but applicants with lower GRE scores need to have strong research backgrounds, a GPA greater than 3.2 on upper division courses, and excellent letters of recommendation.
+The GRE Subject test is not required, subject to GRE waiver review by the program director.
 Official transcripts are also required.
-International students must score a minimum of 600 on the Test of English as a Foreign Language (TOEFL) or 90 on the IBT version of the language exam.
+International students must score a minimum of 600 on the Test of English as a Foreign Language (TOEFL) or 90 on the iBT version of the language exam.
 Applicants are asked to advise the admissions committee of their areas of interest so that applications can be circulated to the appropriate faculty members.
-Prospective students are encouraged to contact the Program Coordinator at firstname.lastname@example.org.
+Prospective students are encouraged to contact the Program Coordinator at email@example.com.

 Acceptance into the program is accompanied by financial aid in the form of graduate assistantships, health insurance subsidy, and tuition waivers.
 Additional support of up to $2,000 per student is available during the first two years to enable students to attend national meetings and workshops.
 Travel money is also available for advanced students presenting research at such meetings.
-In addition, the Donald Caspar Award and the Randolph Rill Award for Academic Achievement are available to selected, outstanding applicants, providing a bonus up to $2,000 that may be paid over the first two years.
+In addition, the Donald Caspar Award, Lyn Kittle Scholarship, and the Randolph Rill Award for Academic Achievement are available to selected outstanding applicants, providing a bonus up to $2,000 that may be paid over the first two years.
 Eligibility for financial aid is reviewed every year and is based on satisfactory progress.

 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.